 -clean plastic lids from butter or sour cream (any container lid will do, but that's the general size you want)

--clear Elmer's Glue (you can purchase gallon size for multiple projects or even a six pack)
+-clear Elmer's Glue (you can purchase gallon size for multiple projects or even a quart size)

 -ribbon or fishing line for hanging (I prefer the satin ribbon)